If you’re saving for a child’s higher education, there are some provisions in the Tax Cuts and Jobs Act that you should know about.

 No tax hit for borrowers who die or become disabled

-Finally, there could be a change coming for student loan borrowers who die or become permanently disabled and can’t work.
+Finally, there are changes for student loan borrowers who die or become permanently disabled and can’t work.

-The new tax bill wants to make it so that they won’t find themselves or their estates taxed on the amount of their loans that have to be written off by lenders.
+The new tax bill makes it so that they won’t find themselves or their estates taxed on the amount of their loans that have to be written off by lenders, according to NerdWallet.

-That would be a change from the current system that punitively taxes borrowers in the event of death or disability when unpaid loans have to be discharged.
+That is a change from the current system that punitively taxes borrowers in the event of death or disability when unpaid loans have to be discharged.